20th Annual Subway Bedrace for Bridging

-On Saturday, March 4, 2017, you and three of your closest friends can race down Buck Hill atop queen-sized mattresses!
-When you register for this event, not only will you have a blast, you will also help local families and individuals in need as all registration fees, donations, and funds raised by Bucks for Bridging teams directly support Bridging.
+On Saturday, March 10, 2018, you and three of your teammates can race down Buck Hill atop queen-sized mattresses!
+When you register for this event, not only will you have a blast, you will also help local families and individuals in need as all registration fees, donations, and funds raised by Bedrace teams directly support Bridging.
 Take a moment to peruse this site to learn more about this fantastic event.
+Registration starts at 3 pm; race starts at 5 pm.

 Thank you to all of our participants and sponsors!
-The 18th Annual Subway Bedrace for Bridging was a success, raising $91,000 to help Bridging furnish homes with hope.
-Day-of registration is $240.
+The 19th Annual Subway Bedrace for Bridging was a success, raising $85,000 to help Bridging furnish homes with hope!

 Subway Bedrace for Bridging FAQ